 Some types of civil claims, such as residential tenancies, unfair dismissals, bankruptcy, copyright and planning and development, are dealt with by special courts or tribunals .
 This chapter does not deal with the procedure in these special courts and tribunals.

 In this chapter, unless otherwise stated, the procedure for making a claim is that which applies in the Magistrates Court Civil (Minor Claims) Division.
 For additional information about minor civil claims, see DEBT and ACCIDENTS AND INJURIES, Motor vehicle accidents.

 In which court is a civil claim started?

 The amount of money or damages being claimed usually determines the Court in which a claim should be started.
-Under the the monetary limits for the types of claims which courts can deal with are [Magistrates Court Act 1991 ss 3 and 8]:
+The monetary limits for the types of claims which courts can deal with are [Magistrates Court Act 1991 ss 3 and 8]:

 The procedures that are followed in the District Court and the Supreme Court are very nearly the same as each other.
-Whilst there are many similarities with the procedural steps in all of the Courts, generally the procedures have been simplified in the Magistrates Court.
+Whilst there are many similarities with the procedural steps in all of the Courts, generally the procedures have been simplified in the minor civil division of the Magistrates Court.

 Any compensation awarded to a child is held in trust, usually by the Public Trustee, until a child turns 18 years.
 However, a court can order funds to be released earlier if it is in the best interests of the child (for example, if the child needs the money to pay for medical or education expenses).